 The Cloudy Bay vineyard and winery are absolutely gorgeous and the wine is delicious.
 It is really easy to see why their wine is so popular worldwide and why so many wine enthusiasts who travel to the South Island make at stop at Cloudy Bay.

 In addition to a winery with delicious wine, this estate also includes wonderful cottages that travelers can stay at if they are looking to maximize their New Zealand wine experience.
-With a great combo of excellent wine and comfy lodging, it is easy to see why Kinross Cottages made my list of the top wineries and vineyards to visit in the Otago Valley.
+With a great combo of excellent wine and comfy lodging, it is easy to see why Kinross Cottages made my list of the top wineries and vineyards to visit in the Otago Valleys.

 Mt.
 Rosa Wines

-Out of all of the wineries that we visited in the Central Otago Valley, Mount Rosa has to be my favorite location.
+Out of all of the wineries that we visited in the Central Otago Valleys, Mount Rosa has to be my favorite location.
 Not to mention, they produce some fantastic wine.
 They have an abundance of beautiful outdoor seating so that you can sit back, relax with a glass of your favorite Mount Rosa wine, and enjoy the absolutely stunning landscape around the vineyard.

 Wooing Tree Vineyards

 On top of having the absolute coolest name on this list, the Wooing Tree also has some award-winning wine to show off to its visitors.
 In addition to their delicious wine, the Wooing Tree also serves some pretty fantastic food.
-It is definitely a winery that I would include on any tour of the Central Otago Valley.
+It is definitely a winery that I would include on any tour of the Central Otago Valleys.

 Carrick Wines is another winery that sits in an absolutely stunning location with an abundance of outdoor seating to enjoy.
 Situated near a beautiful man-made lake, visitors can enjoy their wine and some great food from the restaurant at this lovely establishment.
-This is why I think no tour of the Central Otago Valley can be complete without a stop at Carrick Wines.
+This is why I think no tour of the Central Otago Valleys can be complete without a stop at Carrick Wines.